Taking it to the Streets

 - Mud flaps

 A required addition for any street legal UTV is a turn signal kit.
-There are several kits out there, but what turn signal kit should you get?
+There are several kits out there, but which turn signal kit should you get?
 SuperATV offers a universal turn signal kit as well as many model specific kits that are designed to fit machines made by Polaris, Can-Am, Honda, Yamaha, and many others.
-Any time you are adding aftermarket UTV accessories that require wiring make sure to obtain a wiring diagram of your vehicle and have an understanding of how new parts will affect your battery usage.
-Most small upgrades can be added with no problem but require some knowledge of how the wiring on your side by side works.
+Any time you are adding aftermarket UTV accessories that require wiring, make sure to obtain a wiring diagram of your vehicle and have an understanding of how new parts will affect your battery usage.
+Most small upgrades can be added easily but require some knowledge of how the wiring on your side by side works.

 Some, like SuperATV’s turn signal kits, are plug and play.
 This means you don’t have to mess around with complicated wire connectors.
 You just plug it in and it’s good to go!
 When purchasing a turn signal kit, make sure you know what is shipped with each purchase.
 You could end up spending more if you need to purchase additional wiring harnesses or parts.
-Every kit that SuperATV sells comes with a horn to complete the package and make sure you have everything you need to be street legal, all in one kit.
+Every kit that SuperATV sells comes with a horn to complete the package and to ensure you have everything you need to be street legal all in one kit.

-In most places the Department of Transportation has laws in place that restrict the types of tires that can be used to operate UTVs on the road.
-These restrictions help to prevent damage to the road surfaces and help improve rider safety because some tires do not have the appropriate tread to grip the road surface.
+In most places, the Department of Transportation has laws in place that restrict the types of tires that can be used to operate UTVs on the road.
+These restrictions help prevent damage to road surfaces and improve rider safety since some tires do not have the appropriate tread to grip the road surface.
 This can make handling and breaking difficult on side by sides and ATVs.

 There are many factors that go into DOT tire certification, but a major factor is the tire’s tread.
 You can examine a tire’s sidewall to determine if a tire is DOT approved.
 Look for the letters “DOT” followed by a series of 10-12 characters.
 This code will tell you the date and place of manufacture, the tire size, and give a unique code for the company that made the tires.
 This will be present on all DOT approved tires.

-A great tire to check out is SuperATV’s AT Warrior tire.
 Finding a good DOT approved tire designed for UTVs can be a real pain because most DOT approved tires are road tires first and good off-road tires second or not at all.
 This is because it is difficult to strike a balance between appropriate road tread and a tread that performs well on the rocks and trail.
-The AT Warrior features a patent pending tread pattern that is designed to maximize grip on any terrain.
+A great tire to consider is SuperATV’s AT Warrior tire.
+The AT Warrior features a patent-pending tread pattern that is designed to maximize grip on any terrain.

-This is a smarter tread pattern that features what we call a tapered pyramid design.
-The tapered pyramid is different from a normal smooth lug in that it is able to gather, pack, and compress whatever material you’re riding on to create a hard, solid driving surface between each lug.
-That alone gives you a massive leg-up on traction.
+This is a smarter tread pattern that features which we call a tapered pyramid design.
+The tapered pyramid is different from a normal smooth lug because it is able to gather, pack, and compress whatever material you’re riding on to create a hard, solid driving surface between each lug.
+This will give you a massive leg-up on traction.

 Some states and cities require you to have a windshield installed on your UTV in order for it to be street legal.
-When driving in traffic this helps protect the driver and passengers from all sorts of dangers when traveling at high speeds.
-Windshields are great for keeping cold air and debris out of your cab.
+This helps protect the driver and passengers from all sorts of dangers when driving in traffic at high speeds.
+Windshields are also great for keeping cold air and debris out of your cab.
 They’re especially nice if the truck in front of you kicks up a rock at highway speeds.
 Better to let the windshield take that hit than your head or face.

 Rear View Mirrors for UTVs

 Vision is one of the most important things you need when driving.
-It’s not any different when you are driving your UTV or ATV.
-That vision needs to extend 360 degrees around your ride, and the only way to accomplish that is by adding a set of mirrors.
+It’s no different when you are driving your UTV or ATV.
+Your vision needs to extend 360 degrees around your ride, and the only way to accomplish that is by adding a set of mirrors.
 You will also most likely need a rear-view mirror and/or a set of side view mirrors in order to make your UTV legal for road riding.
 These can be purchased in many styles and materials such as plastic and billet aluminum.
-When you order make sure that you pay attention to the tube size for your model as these will vary based on different machines.
+When you order rear view mirrors, make sure you pay attention to the tube size for your model as these vary based on different machines.

-Plastic is a less expensive alternative to some of the more expensive aluminum models but if you ride hard it might be worth the upgrade.
+Plastic is a less expensive alternative to some of the more expensive aluminum models, but if you ride hard it might be worth the upgrade.
 Heavy trail riders tend to be more likely to damage plastic after-market parts.
-SuperATV has got you covered here as well.
-We’ve got a variety of rear-view mirrors from 3-panel adjustable mirrors to wide-view convex mirrors all available with various clamp sizes so that they can attach to any roll bar.
+SuperATV has you covered here as well.
+We’ve offer a variety of rear-view mirrors from 3-panel adjustable mirrors to wide-view convex mirrors that are available with various clamp sizes so that they can attach to any roll bar.

 Other Street Legal Considerations

 This is not an exhaustive list of requirements for making your UTV street legal.
-Again, it varies by state, city, and county, so you may need a lot more modifications or a lot fewer in order to get the job done.
+Again, these requirements vary by state, city, and county, so you may need a lot more modifications or a lot fewer in order to get the job done.
 Only your personal research will tell you exactly what you need.
-When you’re gathering your list of requirements, make sure you find out if insurance on your UTV is required or not.
-It’s a good idea to have insurance regardless, but you definitely don’t want to be the guy at the fender bender without it when the police show up.
-Also, make sure to observe any open container laws, and don’t drink and drive any vehicle—that will not fly on the road.
+When you’re gathering your list of requirements, make sure you find out whether or not insurance on your UTV is required.
+It’s a good idea to have insurance regardless, but you definitely don’t want to be involved in a fender bender without it when the police show up.
+Also, make sure to observe any open container laws, and don’t drink and drive.
+That will not fly when you are on the road.

-Now you should be well on your way to making your UTV road ready.
+You should now be well on your way to making your UTV road ready.
 Make sure you get the best possible experience by buying the best parts and accessories during your conversion process.
 And remember to be safe out there!

 Don't forget to check out more of our How-To articles.
-If you are ready to learn about more street legal gear, or ready to explore a new topic, we have what you need.
-Check out our article on choosing the right windshield for your side by side.
+If you are ready to learn about more street legal gear, or are ready to explore a new topic, check out our article on choosing the right windshield for your side by side.
 We break down all the materials and styles available and help you determine what's right for you.
 Check out our DOT approved windshield video below!